Devorein/mongql/README.md

         mutation: false, // will not generate any mutation typedef and resolver,
         mutation: {
             create: false, // Will not generate any create mutation typedef and resolver,
+            update: {
+                multi: false // Will not generate any update multi mutation typedef and resolver },
-            update: [false, true], // will not generate single update mutation typedef and resolver but multiple will be generated
+            single: false // Will not generate any single mutation typedef and resolver }
-        }
     }
 });